club-lounge/club-lounge.github.io/index.md

 * [Milestone 3](#milestone-3)

 ## Overview
-Our organization is call [Club Lounge](https://github.com/club-lounge).
+Our organization is called [Club Lounge](https://github.com/club-lounge).

 Club lounge is a web application designed for UH club community allow clubs to create their own club page and event.
 This application will be made with: